aakatheeri/transitions-cocos2d-ios/README.md

 - Reveal With Direction Transition

 ## Some examples of using transition to replace scene
-(These examples is based on Cocos2d v.3)
+These examples is based on Cocos2d v.3 and objective-c programming language

 #### Cross Fade With Duration Transition
 ```